Design of quantum optical experiments with logic artificial intelligence: Introduction

 \section{Introduction}

-The emergence of the artificial intelligence (AI) has led to the proposal of alternative ways to tackle hard non-analytical problems.
+The emergence of artificial intelligence (AI) has led to the proposal of alternative ways to tackle hard non-analytical problems.
 The AI canonical approach comes in the form of inductive generalizations through the use of big data, the well-known and established machine learning (ML) field.
 Although ML grounds rely on mathematical theorems related to continuous function representation, its probabilistic nature usually does not yield performance guarantees, even less understanding about why it works (or not) in a particular problem.
 Despite the progress in unraveling the learning paths of ML algorithms, ML sibling, logic AI \cite{mccarthy1960programs,nilsson1994probabilistic,darwiche2020three}, has the intrinsic potential of providing the validity and consistency of the answers we seek.

 Logic AI is a subfield of AI that uses symbolic representation in the form of Boolean variables to extract formal deductions.
 In its basic form, it consists of encoding a set of rules into Boolean instances which validity can be checked with, for instance, satisfiability (SAT) solvers.
-The science (and logic) behind these solvers constitutes a complete subfield where computer scientist work together with logicians to program and encode a vast Universe of propositions, conditions, resolutions, contradictions and other Boolean-algebraic statements capable of solving (providing the corresponding proofs) long-standing mathematical problems.

 The recent advances in SAT solvers have allowed the automatic resolution of extremely complex problems involving thousands of variables \cite{fichte2020time}.
-Long-standing conjectures such as the Boolean Pythagorean triples problem \cite{heule2016solving}, the chromatic number of the plane \cite{de2018chromatic} or, more recently, the Keller's conjecture (unresolved for 90 years) \cite{brakensiek2020resolution}, have been solved using logic AI providing, in some cases, intricate, long \cite{lamb2016two} but correct deduction steps.
-Other open problems are approaching their resolution by using automatic reasoning strategies.
-For instance, the computation of Heesch numbers of non-tiling polyforms \cite{kaplan2021heesch} or the Collatz conjecture \cite{yolcu2021automated}, an 80 year old open problem in number theory about which Paul Erd\H{o}s said that ``mathematics may not be ready for such problems" \cite{guy2004unsolved}.
-In the end, any NP problem can be encoded into a SAT, thus the advances in SAT solving will immediately impact the resolution of many of these problems.
+Long-standing conjectures such as the Boolean Pythagorean triples problem \cite{heule2016solving}, the Keller's conjecture (unresolved for 90 years) \cite{brakensiek2020resolution}, among others \cite{de2018chromatic,kaplan2021heesch,yolcu2021automated} have been solved using logic AI providing, in some cases, intricate, long \cite{lamb2016two} but correct deduction steps.